IBM/portieris/README.md

 ## Uninstalling Portieris

 You can uninstall Portieris, at any time, by running `helm delete portieris --namespace <namespace>`.

+**Uninstall Notes**:
-Note that 1.) all your image security policies are deleted when you uninstall Portieris and 2.) the namespace you created will need to be manually deleted. ie. `kubectl delete namespace/<namespace>`
+1. All your image security policies are deleted when you uninstall Portieris.
+1. The namespace you created will need to be manually deleted. i.e. `kubectl delete namespace/<namespace>`

-**Note**: if you have issues uninstalling portieris, via helm, try running the cleanup script: `helm/cleanup.sh portieris <namespace>`
+1. If you have issues uninstalling portieris, via helm, try running the cleanup script: `helm/cleanup.sh portieris <namespace>`

 ## Image security policies